mohdfirhat/class_scheduler/README.md

 ## Description

-The backend for TFIP to manage teachers schedules such as leaves and sections.
+The frontend for TFIP to manage teachers schedules such as leaves and sections.
 Managers are able to login and carry out the following features:

 - View teacher details
 - View leave details